evanseitz/seam-nn/README.md

 - **Identifier**: Analyzes cluster-averaged attribution maps in conjunction with the MSM to identify precise locations of motifs and their epistatic interactions.

-SEAM's modules form an integrated pipeline where outputs from earlier modules feed into subsequent analysis.
-The Mutagenizer generates sequences that are processed by the Compiler and Attributer.
-These attribution maps are then clustered by the Clusterer, with results from Mutagenizer, Compiler and Attributer integrated by the MetaExplainer to characterize each SEAM-derived mechanism.
-The Identifier module then analyzes these MetaExplainer outputs to pinpoint specific regulatory elements and their interactions.

 ## Examples